Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

 Please see the notebook for the data insights.

 <strong>Clustering:</strong>
-For the clustering, I had created two groups of features ;
+For the clustering, I created two groups of features ;

 Group 1 (numeric variables alone) :
 - Average order value